Bmohamedathil/MINI-PROJECT/README.md

 ### RESULT :
-        Thus the c program to read a file name from user, create that file and insert text in to that file is executed successfully.
+        Thus the c program to read a file name from user, create that file and insert text in to that file was executed successfully.